wp-plugins/poolparty-thesaurus/readme.txt

 == Changelog ==
+= 2.6.1 - 24.03.2015 =
+* Bug fixes on the ARC2 installation function

+= 2.6 - 19.02.2015 =
+* Improved speed of the linking posts with key terms
+* Added new filter in the configurations to exclude terms from automated linking

 = 2.5.1 - 17.10.2014 =
 * Resolved Problem with the activation and the deinstallation if the ARC2 library is not installed
 * Resolved Problem with the HTML tag <code>